The blow-up of a singularity at the module of derivations: Preliminaries

 \section{Preliminaries}

 In this section, we recall basics on full sheaves over normal surface singularities, the blow-up of coherent sheaves, and the Kähler differentials.
-We assume basic familiarity with modules and normal surface singularities, see~\cite{BrHe,Ne,Ishi} for more details.
+See~\cite{BrHe,Ne,Ishi} for more details on modules and normal surface singularities.